TheDeanLab/navigate/docs/source/beginner.rst

     .. note::
         If multiple channels are selected, each channel will be imaged sequentially.
-        The order of imaging is determined by the order of the channels in the :guilabel:`Channel Settings` section.
+        The order of imaging is determined by the order of the channels in the :guilabel:`Channel Settings` section of the :guilabel:`Channels` tab.

     .. image:: images/beginner/continuous-scan-acquire.png
          :alt: Launching the continuous scan mode in **navigate**.